This unique training course provides Visiting Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 Dogs should be keen to approach strangers, and must not have any fear or aggression with people, dogs or other animals.
 Don’t be concerned if your dog seems overly excitable or exuberant, or a little reserved – no prior obedience is required and we will teach the ‘good manners’ and behaviours required to pass the assessment.

-The vast majority of happy family pets will pass this course, however some dogs may have a history of trauma or concerning behaviours which may make them unsuitable for therapy work.
+The vast majority of happy (people-loving) family pets will pass this course, however some dogs may have a history of trauma or concerning behaviours which may make them unsuitable for therapy work.
 Therefore, if your dog has any particular fears, issues, or concerning behaviour (such as aggression) you will need to speak with us about behavioural rehabilitation PRIOR to enrolling in the course.
 If unsure, please refer to the Therapy Dog Suitability Checklist.

 Therapy-Dog Suitability Checklist